Fetus-X: Critical reaction

 In their review of serializer.net, The Comics Journal wrote: "It's a pleasure to see strips like ...
 Fetus-X use the newspaper format for far more daring, entertainingly perverse work ...
 [Fetus-X] would be perfectly at home at a good alternative weekly or a great college paper."
 In their review of Attitude 3, the American Library Association's Booklist wrote that "the visual style of Eric Millikin’s Fetus-X 'crosses Edvard Munch with an incipient victim of high-school suicide.'"

 Since 2000, Fetus-X has been the target of protest campaigns organized by the Catholic League for its "blasphemous treatment of Jesus".
 "This particular comic is offensive to Catholics and Christians," Catholic League spokesman Patrick Scully said in August 2002.
 "It completely ridicules the Catholic faith and is not funny."
 The Hartford Advocate has called Millikin a "borderline sociopath."

 Fetus-X was named one of the best webcomics of 2004 by The Webcomics Examiner, who called it "one of the sharpest political commentaries available.
 In an era where presidents are treated as messiahs, and questioning the fatherland’s foreign policies is socially unacceptable, Eric shows how necessary it is to yell at the top of your lungs about the madness of it all."

-In 2006, Fetus-X was nominated for multiple Web Cartoonist's Choice Awards including Outstanding Comic, Outstanding Single Panel Comic, and Outstanding Romantic Comic.
+In 2006, Fetus-X was nominated for multiple Web Cartoonists' Choice Awards including Outstanding Comic, Outstanding Single Panel Comic, and Outstanding Romantic Comic.
 It (referred to as "Foetus-X") was later disqualified for not meeting the Award's defined genre criteria for romance comics.
-In 2007, Fetus-X was again nominated for multiple Web Cartoonist's Choice Awards including Outstanding Romantic Comic.
+In 2007, Fetus-X was again nominated for multiple Web Cartoonists' Choice Awards including Outstanding Romantic Comic.
 It was not disqualified from the romance category in 2007.

 Fetus-X was used along with Penny Arcade, American Elf and Questionable Content as an example of comics using the web to create "an explosion of diverse genres and styles" in Scott McCloud's 2006 book Making Comics.

 Side projects

 Eric Millikin has won awards for his illustrations for major newspapers such as The Detroit News.
 Casey Sorrow's illustrations have appeared in publications like The New York Times.
 Feral Calf is a comic by former Fetus-X artist Casey Sorrow.
-It is about feral fish people doing strange things to each other and is also hosted on Webcomics Nation.
+It is about feral fish people doing strange things to each other and was hosted on Webcomics Nation.
 Eric Millikin and Casey Sorrow also created the holiday Monkey Day (celebrated December 14) as an opportunity to educate the public about monkeys, as a holiday that supports evolution rather than religious themes, and an excuse to throw monkey-themed costume parties.